 Sophia: That’s what you talked about: a very fresh stream, I mean flexibility.
 I wanted to ask you if you believe that growth hacking is just for some specific industry?
 I’ve never heard that this Comte concept came from the sport.
 How this flexibly moved from sport to almost every sphere.
 So I believe it could be for anything.
 Do you think there are some exceptions that growth hacking like testing would not be helpful for

-Sophia: When you do testing, when you do this growth hacking, how much money do you need for that?
-Is this something that requires a budget or not always?
+Sophia: When you do testing when you do this growth hacking, how much money do you need for that?

 Georgiy: In our case, we have a shared team when a marketer.
 He spends like half a day per week for all those growth processes, a developer who also has several hours per week, and two or three other people from different departments who can generate ideas or discuss them, criticizing them.
-I think it takes not much money while considering the impact that growth hacking can do on a business and how many risks you can avoid by doing this stuff.
-I know that a big company has a different theme, growth teams for even each part of the funnel.
+It takes not much money while considering the impact that growth hacking can have on a business and how many risks you can avoid by doing this stuff.
+A big company has a different theme, growth teams for even each part of the funnel.
 I mean commercial horn like a separate team for user acquisition, an independent team for activation and retention.
 For example, like Amazon, Jeff Bezos says the success of Amazon is just a function of a number of our experiments, and they do about experiments per week, and this is well how big companies do growth hacking.

 Sophia: How did you incur incorporated this concept into your project?
 When was it started back in 2015, or was there some gap?

 Sophia: You know what I hear from growth hacking.
 It’s something like when you have a goal, you usually work for that goal, and you are so concentrated that you stop seeing what is going on around you.
-If you decided to use this concept a couple of months ago so for other companies, it might be a new concept as well.
-Before they try to implement this concept into their business, they think they need to waste time on experiments while they already have a goal to work for.
-It is pretty hard to understand why I want to spend money, spend my time, and learn something new from the experiment because I’m sure that everything is already working.
-That might be pretty challenging for companies to let themselves try something new.
+If you decided to use this concept a couple of months ago, it might be a new concept.

 Georgiy: I have a good answer to this question.
 There are two main concepts of how to make a decision.
 The first one is to rely on your expertise.
 If you have a vision, like Steve Jobs, who knows perfectly what a market needs, you can depend on that, but not everyone has such Steve Jobs.
 This is why we have a problem when we don’t know for sure whether our decisions are correct or not.
 When we tried, when we started testing, we found out that only one of our ideas passes this test.
 If we wouldn’t, we would invest a bulk of a significant amount of money implementing this stuff, and we wouldn’t get any impact out of it.
 When you just know that only twenty percent of your ideas are good enough to invest your time on, no matter where you get them from, you would understand that testing is a vital process today.